-Computer Science, like all other A Level subjects, demands that the same amount of time be spent studying outside of the classroom as inside it.
-Moreover, Computer Science is not a subject that can be confined to textbook learning only; the successful student will be prepared to do at least 2 - 3 hours research on theory and practical elements each week.
-This must include experimentation and development of programming skills and the theoretical principles that underpin them.
+Computer Science like all other A Level subjects demands the same amount of time to be spent outside of class times.
+However, Computer Science is not a subject that can be confined to textbook learning only: the successful student will be prepared to do at least 2 - 3 hours research on theory and practical elements each week.
+This must include experimentation and development of programming skills and theoretical principles that underpin them.